A Critical Look At Tokenwise Reward-Guided Text Generation: Related Work

-\textbf{Guided decoding}\quad There has been prior work in guided decoding using sequence-level~\cite{welleck2022naturalprover,uesato2022solving, lightman2023let, krishna2022rankgen,li2023making, khalifa2023grace, yao2023tree} and token-level~\cite{dathathri2019plug, krause2021gedi, krause2021gedi, yang2021fudge,chaffin2022ppl, liu2023attribute} value functions.
-These token-level guided decoding algorithms are different from our work as they do not typically align language models using reward models or preference datasets. \citet{deng2023reward} use a reward model in the decoding process however, they use a cumulative squared loss function that is different from the RLHF framework.
-The closest work to our method is \citet{khanov2023alignment}, whose work is based on the Bradley-Terry model, but they use a reward model trained on full-sequences which we argue can lead to pitfalls (\cref{thm:full_for_partial}).
-Concurrent to our work, \citet{zhao2024probabilistic} present a reward guided decoding method based on sequential Monte Carlo and show that it can approximate RLHF.
+\textbf{Guided decoding}\quad There has been prior work in guided decoding using sequence-level~\citep{welleck2022naturalprover,uesato2022solving, lightman2023let, krishna2022rankgen,li2023making, khalifa2023grace, yao2023tree} and token-level value functions \citep{dathathri2019plug, krause2021gedi, yang2021fudge,chaffin2022ppl, liu2023attribute}.
+PPLM ~\citep{dathathri2019plug} uses the gradients from an attribute classifier to guide LLM generation.
+Gedi~\citep{krause2021gedi} uses attribute conditioned language models as discriminators to update LLM generation probabilities using Bayes rule.
+These algorithms are different from our work as they do not align LLMs using human preference data. \citet{deng2023reward} use a reward model trained on preference data in the decoding process, however, they use a cumulative squared loss function that is different from the RLHF framework. \citet{mudgalcontrolled} uses a similar loss function with the key difference that instead of training with samples from a preference dataset, they take as input a full sequence reward model and train a partial sequence value function based on roll-outs (i.e., sampled token sequences) from the base LLM.
+Therefore, for each new base LLM, the value function needs to be retrained with new roll-outs, limiting portability to new or updated language models.
+The closest work to our method is \citet{khanov2023alignment}, which is also based on the Bradley-Terry model, but they use a reward model trained on full sequences, which we have argued can lead to pitfalls.
+Different from our work, \citet{zhao2024probabilistic} present a reward-guided decoding method based on sequential Monte Carlo and show that it can approximate RLHF.

+\textbf{Partial Rewards} \quad Outside of preference data alignment and RLHF, prior work in reinforcement learning for language modeling has looked at partial reward models for improving text generation. \cite{hao2022teacher} show that a sequence to sequence model trained with supervised learning is a valid partial reward model for text generation under a Markov decision process. ~\cite{lee2023learning} do not train an explicit reward model but instead introduce a ranking function which can rank the next token for partial sequences.
+Both these methods modify language model training.